 Graduates should qualify for positions in mental health, childcare, family services, social services, rehabilitation, correction, and educational agencies.
-Graduates choosing to continue their education may select from a variety of transfer programs at senior public and private institutions.
+Graduates choosing to continue their education may select from a variety of public and private institutions.

 Upon successful completion of this program, the student should be able to: